-Ben joined the academic staff in 2015.
-His extensive broadcast documentary and drama experience behind the camera now enriches the student experience both with active engagement on industry commissions and by placing practical filmmaking skills into the hands of the next generation of filmmakers.
+I joined the academic staff in 2015.
+My extensive broadcast documentary and drama experience behind the camera enrich the student experience with active engagement on industry commissions and by placing practical filmmaking skills into the hands of the next generation of filmmakers.

 - Unit Co-ordinator, Shooting Techniques